EdDataScienceEES/tutorial-ellencrombie/index.md

 For the the tooltips specifically, readability is improved by renaming the values incuded to remove any underscores, units (mm) have been added after the values, and the extra information of the `Island` the penguin originated from, and `Sex` has been added.

-Any information that's contained in the data table can be added, so in our case this includes other variables like flipper length or body mass.
+Any information that's contained in the data table can be added, so in our case this could include other variables like flipper length or body mass.

 ```r
 # improved interactive plot